-3.3 Accomplish fiber optic installations in accordance with 2.3.
+3.3 Accomplish fiber optic installations in accordance with 2.2.

-3.3.1 Install each new Fiber Optic Interconnection Box (FOICB), Tube Routing Box (TRB), patch panel, fusion splice tray holder, and cable, cableway, and penetration, including those to be protected from the weather, in accordance with 2.3.
+3.3.1 Install each new Fiber Optic Interconnection Box (FOICB), Tube Routing Box (TRB), patch panel, fusion splice tray holder, cable, cableway, and penetration, including those to be protected from the weather, in accordance with 2.2.

-3.3.2 Install saddles on BOF cabling to prevent crushing the BOF tubes when tightening cableway bands in accordance with 2.3.
+3.3.2 Install saddles on BOF cabling to prevent crushing the BOF tubes when tightening cableway bands in accordance with 2.2.

 3.3.3 Use existing ship cableway and penetrations wherever possible.
-Penetrations must be correct size in accordance with 2.3 and 2.4.
+Penetrations must be correct size in accordance with 2.2 and 2.3.

-3.3.3.1 Accomplishment of a cableway inspection for each modified cableway and penetration must be in accordance with NAVSEA Standard Items (See Note 4.7).
+3.3.3.1 Cableway inspection for each modified cableway and penetration must be in accordance with NAVSEA Standard Items (See Note 4.7).

-3.3.4 Install each fiber optic cable and components which are part of a secure information processing system or are located within a secure processing space in accordance with 2.5 and 2.6.
+3.3.4 Install each fiber optic cable and components which are part of a secure information processing system or are located within a secure processing space in accordance with 2.4 and 2.5.

-3.3.5 Install each new fiber optic connector of the correct size and type conforming to MIL-DTL-83522, MIL-PRF-28876, or MIL-PRF-64266 in accordance with Part 5 of 2.3.
+3.3.5 Install each new fiber optic connector of the correct size and type conforming to MIL-DTL-83522, MIL-PRF-28876, or MIL-PRF-64266 in accordance with Part 5 of 2.2.